Our Services

 Helpful Resources

-After intense or prolonged workouts your body’s stress response kicks in and releases adrenaline and cortisol, prompting the liver to flood your bloodstream with glucose faster than your muscles can use it.
-This temporary rise in blood sugar is normal if levels fall back to baseline within an hour and you feel fine, but it may be more pronounced in people with diabetes or on low carbohydrate diets.
+During intense or prolonged workouts, your body's stress response releases adrenaline and cortisol, signaling the liver to flood your bloodstream with glucose faster than your muscles can absorb it.
+This temporary blood sugar rise is normal if levels return to baseline within an hour and you feel fine, but it can be more pronounced in people with diabetes or those on low-carbohydrate diets.

 Many people expect exercise to lower blood sugar.
 While moderate workouts often improve glucose control, you may sometimes notice blood sugar spikes after exercise.
 This seemingly paradoxical rise is usually driven by your body's natural stress response.
 Let's explore why it happens, when it's normal, and how you can manage it safely.